1 Thing: Commercial performance

-"1 Thing" became Amerie's most commercially successful song.
-In the United States, it debuted at the bottom of the Billboard Hot 100 on February 12, 2005.
+In the United States, "1 Thing" debuted at the bottom of the Billboard Hot 100 on February 12, 2005.
 The song gradually climbed the chart over a 10-week period, peaking at number eight on the chart dated April 23, 2005, and exited the chart after a total of 20 weeks.
 Additionally, the single topped the Hot R&B/Hip-Hop Songs chart in on April 30, 2005, while reaching numbers 13 and 28 on the Rhythmic Top 40 and Pop 100 charts, respectively.
 The song was certified gold by the Recording Industry Association of America (RIAA) in October 2005 for digital sales and in June 2006 for ringtone sales.

 In the United Kingdom, "1 Thing" debuted and peaked at number four on the UK Singles Chart in late May 2005.
 It went on to spend 14 weeks on the chart and became the 38th best-selling single of 2005.
 In neighboring Ireland, the single debuted at number 10 on the Irish Singles Chart.
-It climbed to number six in two weeks, remaining on the chart for another nine weeks.
+It climbed to number six two weeks later, remaining on the chart for another nine weeks.
 "1 Thing" was successful in continental Europe, where it peaked at number 13 on the European Hot 100 Singles chart.
 It reached the top 10 in Denmark, Finland, and Norway; the top 20 in Belgium and the Netherlands; and the top 40 in France, Germany, Sweden, and Switzerland.
+The song was also commercially successful in Oceania, reaching the top 20 in Australia and New Zealand.

-Music video, covers, and other uses
+Music video

-The music video for "1 Thing", directed by Chris Robinson and Amerie, revealed to the public the singer's sexual side.
+The music video for "1 Thing", co-directed by Chris Robinson and Amerie, publicly revealed the singer's sexual side.
 It focuses on her dance routines, featuring her as a go-go dancer in various setups, intercut with footage from the film Hitch.
-Amerie co-directed the video with Chris Robinson after she approached him with the video's concept in mind.
-The two collaborated again when directing the music video for the following single, "Touch".
+Amerie approached Robinson with the video's concept in mind, and the two collaborated again when directing the music video for the following single, "Touch".

-Lauryn Hill sampled "1 Thing" during the second and last part of "Doo Wop (That Thing)" during live performances.
-Girls Aloud used the song as an interlude in performances of its 2004 single "Love Machine" during its 2006 Chemistry Tour.
 Foo Fighters member Dave Grohl showed the video for "1 Thing" during 24 Hours of Foo, during a segment in which each member of the band presented one song that they considered their "guilty pleasure".
-Alternative rock band Elbow covered the song in a comedic fashion for an August 2005 performance on BBC Radio 1's Live Lounge.
-"1 Thing" was used in the PlayStation 2 karaoke game SingStar R&B. The Sweden-based Norwegian singer-songwriter Ane Brun covered the song in an acoustic style on her 2013 album Rarities.
-A cover of the song by British duo Peter and Kerry is featured on Late Night Tales: Bonobo.
-The Irish singer-songwriter Hozier performed "1 Thing" during concerts in 2014 and 2015.